 GLBA – the Gramm-Leach-Bliley Act requires financial institutions to safeguard sensitive data and explain their information sharing practices to their customers.

-PCI DSS – the Payment Card Industry Data Security Standard defines compliance requirements for any company that accepts, stores, processes, or transmits credit card information that protect the privacy and security of consumers.
+PCI DSS – the Payment Card Industry Data Security Standard defines compliance requirements for any company that accepts, stores, processes, or transmits credit card information that protects the privacy and security of consumers.

 GDPR – the General Data Protection Regulation is the regulation in European Union (EU) law on data protection and privacy in the EU and the European Economic Area (EEA).
 It also addresses the transfer of personal data outside the EU and EEA.